-National Palace Museum- Southern Branch:
+National Palace Museum- Southern Branch: Revised Landscape Master Plan

 The landscape and museum reveals itself as the viewer passes through different areas of the landscape, providing unique views and experiences- borrowing from the Chinese garden philosophy of not revealing the entire garden to the user from any one vantage point.
 This experience heightens the moment upon viewing the museum for the first time, and as the user approaches the building.